AilinLiao/Sorcery/README.md

 # Sorcery
 ### Goal:
 To 'kill' your opponent (i.e. decrease his/her health to 0 before they decrease your health to 0).
-You can do so by attacking them with your minions C:
+You can do so by attacking them with your minions.

 ### How to Play:
 1. ```git clone``` this repo and run ```./sorcery```